Pseudogap in electron-doped cuprates: Strong correlation leading to band splitting: Results and analysis

-Following the above consideration, we have carried out 2 $\times$ 2 CDMFT calculations of the Hubbard model for the paramagnetic state using parameters $n=0.11$, $t'=-0.3t$, and $U=8t$, where $n$ ($>0$) is the doped electron concentration and $U$ is the on-site Coulomb repulsion. $n$ has been set close to the value deduced from the observed Fermi surface area $n_\mathrm{FS} = 0.104$, which is considerably larger than the nominal Ce concentration of $x=0.02$.
-This Fermi surface area estimated assuming a folded electron-like Fermi surface is consistent with that estimated from unfolded hole-like Fermi surface obtained by tracking the remnant intensity at $E_\mathrm{F}$ \cite{Song2017}.
-Such excess electrons compared to the nominal Ce content are due to oxygen vacancies resulting from the strong reduction of protect annealing as reported by recent ARPES studies \cite{Horio2016}.
+Following the above consideration, we have carried out 2 $\times$ 2 CDMFT calculations of the Hubbard model for the paramagnetic state using parameters $n=0.11$, $t'=-0.3t$, and $U=8t$, where $n$ ($>0$) is the doped electron concentration and $U$ is the on-site Coulomb repulsion. $n$ has been set close to the value deduced from the observed Fermi surface area $n_\mathrm{FS} = 0.104$.
 The $t'/t$ value has been derived from density-functional-theory calculation \cite{Ikeda2009}.
+The $U/t$ value of 8 is in accordance with the theoretical estimate for hole-doped cuprates ($U/t=$ 7-10) using the multi-scale {\it ab initio} scheme for correlated electrons (MACE)~\cite{Moree2022}, with considering a similar or slightly smaller $U/t$ value for electron-doped cuprates \cite{Jang2016}.
+Note that the choice of a smaller $U/t = 6.5$, which is close to the values adopted in previous theoretical studies~\cite{Kyung2004,YuanPRB2005,Weber2010a} also yields qualitatively the same result with a somewhat smaller pseudogap (See Supplementary Fig.~S3).
 The obtained spectral function has been multiplied by the Fermi-Dirac function and resolution-broadened for comparison with the ARPES spectra.